 - Exposure to smoke

 - When family members are prone to ear infections

 Most ear infections go away on their own, which is why the American Academy of Pediatrics has recommended a “wait and see” approach during the three days after a patient develops symptoms.
 More complicated infections, or the presence of other risk factors in the patient’s history, may require immediate treatment with an antibiotic.

 If your child experiences recurrent ear infections or otitis media with effusion (OME), your NY doctor may recommend a surgical procedure that removes fluid from the ear.
 This procedure may involve leaving tubes in the child’s ear to reduce the likelihood of future ear infections by facilitating drainage.
 This procedure is performed by an ear, nose, and throat doctor (ENT dr).

 If you think you or your child may be experiencing an ear infection, our allergists & associates at the NY Allergy & Sinus Centers are here to help.
 Our specialists can find relief for your asthma, nasal & sinus problems, ear, nose, and throat (ENT) symptoms, respiratory and food allergies, & skin conditions.
 We have access to the latest testing and treatments, and we offer convenient allergy & asthma clinics throughout the NYC metropolitan area: Midtown, UWS, Chelsea, Murray Hill, and Queens.
-We see adult and pediatric patients (children) from all around New York City, including Brooklyn, Manhattan, Queens, Staten Island, and the Bronx.
-Call NY Allergy and Sinus Centers at 212-686-4448 for more information.
+We see adult and pediatric patients (children) from all around NYC, including Brooklyn, Manhattan, Queens, Staten Island, and the Bronx.
+Call NY Allergy & Sinus Centers at 212-686-4448 for more information.